RPi-Distro/pi-gen/README.md

 |?|Over-ear Headphones|Use decent ones (likely $40 or more)|

 ### Easy to Setup
- 1. Download the latest image file from "Releases" (https://github.com/kdoren/jambox-pi-gen/releases).
+ 1. Download image file from "Releases" (https://github.com/kdoren/jambox-pi-gen/releases).
 No need to unzip.
  2. Flash micro SD card using balenaEtcher.
  3. (optional) customize settings after burning by editing/adding files in /boot/payload directory.
  4. Tested primarily with Behringer UM-2 USB interface.
 Verified to work with Focusrite Scarlett 2i2, Behringer UCA222.
 Other interfaces may require changes to settings files, or may not work.